 Is the BBC properly representing British voice talent?

-It’s not just an issue that may be confined to the corporation; actor Christopher Eccleston has recently said that his own ‘Northern’ accent ‘held him back’ when he applied for Shakespearean roles on the stage.
-He said the way he articulates his speechgives people in the industry the perception that “people like me can’t be classical”.
+It’s not just an issue that may be confined to the corporation.
+Actor Christopher Eccleston has recently said that his own ‘Northern’ accent ‘held him back.’
+Referring to applying for Shakespearean roles on the stage.
+He said the way he articulates his speech gives people in the industry the perception that “people like me can’t be classical”.

 Working with voice talent with a British edge